Torun Elsrud

 Save contact

-I am an associate professor in sociology, working at the Department of Social Work.
-I received my PhD in 2004 at the Dept. of Sociology at Lund University, Sweden.
-My thesis dealt with constructions of adventure narratives and myths in individual travelling (backpacking) to what is often described as the "third world".
+I am an associate professor in sociology, working as a senior lecturer in social work at the Department of Social Work.
+I received my PhD in 2004 from the Department of Sociology at Lund University, Sweden.
+I am also the director of the Master's programme in Social Work and responsible for the advanced-level and freestanding courses at the Department of Social Work.

-After the dissertation, I have mainly devoted myself to teaching and research on various forms of inclusion and exclusion processes in society and on people's experiences of precarious living conditions in vulnerable environments.
-My research mainly concerns asylum seekers' experiences of Sweden and of continued flight within Europe, solidarity movements and civil resistance in times of growing societal injustices.
-I have a strong interest in how society's structuring conditions, such as laws, practices, norms, cultural and social values, are transformed into lived experiences in people's lives and their actions, regardless of whether these take form everyday chores, welfare services, legal interaction or asylum processes.
+After completing my dissertation, I have mainly devoted myself to teaching and research on various forms of inclusion and exclusion processes in society, and on people's experiences of precarious living conditions in vulnerable environments.
+In all my work - both teaching and research - I have a strong interest in how society's structuring conditions, such as laws, practices, norms, and cultural and social values, are transformed into lived experiences in people's lives and actions, whether these take form in everyday chores, welfare services, legal interactions, or asylum processes.

 Teaching